cenna17/CMPT310/MachineLearning.md

 * The model may build a `hypotheses - h` and we say that the hypothesis `generalize` well if it can accurately predict outputs given some set of test cases.

-    - `Underfitting` - when the model fails to find a pattern in the data
+    - `Underfitting` - when the model fails to find a pattern in the data.
+This may happen when a model is too simple and dail to take into account of relevant factors, leading to errors in prediction when given test data or new data.

     - `Overfitting` - when the model pays too much attention to the particular data set its trained on => failed/poor predictions when given unseen data.

         => These 'new' data may be completely different from the tests its seen previously or ONLY SOMEWHAT DIFFERENT

+        - `Decision Tree Pruning` is a technique which removes unrelevant nodes in a tree => removing potential uneccessary conclusions.

+        This technique combats overfitting.

 ### Unsupervised Learning